xuantiep/xdeb-org/content/post/content-security-policy-headers-matomo-piwik-hugo.md

 ## Getting video and maps working

-No code changes was needed for this, only finding the correct Content-Security-Policy settings.
+No code changes was needed for this, only finding the correct Content Security Policy settings.

 All that is needed for embedding videos is to add the host to the "frame-src" directive.
 Same for Google maps but there I also needed to add "unsafe-inline" to the "style-src" directive.
 Styles is luckily less of a security problem than scripts so I can live with this.

-## The Content-Security-Policy I now use
+## The Content Security Policy I now use

-### Global Content-Security-Policy
+### Global Content Security Policy

 ~~~~ shell
 Header set Content-Security-Policy "default-src 'self'; \